Skip to content

 Generated Controls

-The component creates the following entities based on your controller name (e.g., LED Strip):
+The component creates the following entities based on your light's name (for example, LED Strip):

 • LED Strip Speed (Number)